cloudposse/atmos/website/docs/quick-start/final-notes.md

   components:
     terraform:
-      vpc:
+      # Atmos component `vpc-1`
+      vpc-1:
         metadata:
-          # Point to the Terraform component in `components/terraform`
+          # Point to the Terraform component in `components/terraform/vpc`
           component: vpc
           # Inherit the defaults for all VPC components
           inherits:
             - vpc/defaults
-        # Define variables specific to this `vpc` component
+        # Define variables specific to this `vpc-1` component
         vars:
-          name: vpc
+          name: vpc-1
           ipv4_primary_cidr_block: 10.9.0.0/18

+      # Atmos component `vpc-2`
       vpc-2:
         metadata:
-          # Point to the Terraform component `components/terraform`
+          # Point to the Terraform component in `components/terraform/vpc`
           component: vpc
           # Inherit the defaults for all VPC components
           inherits: